Marinkova Bara: Characteristics

 It is mostly a low-class neighborhood, with the common yards and small, individual houses.
 Most of the population are the Romani, but as the neighborhood is old, it is fully urbanized and thus not classified as an informal settlement.
 It is known for many small stores, repair and craftsmen shops, etc. Some of the installations of the Serbian power company, Elektrodistribucija and facilities of the Belgrade's communal company are located in the western parts of the neighborhood.
 The Branislav Nušić elementary school was established in the neighborhood in 1935.

 The IMO bridge, built as the temporary one in the 1970s, connects Marinkova Bara with the major thoroughfares across the highway, Ustanička and Kruševačka streets.
 The bridge was later several times upgraded, becoming a permanent one.
 On the Marinkova Bara side, the streets fork in the directions of major streets in this area, like Zaplanjska and Kumodraška.
 Also, here is the exit/access (Dušanovac exit) to the highway, on both sides.
 As the streets in Marinkova Bara are narrow and under angles, especially the short Husova Street which leads to and from the highway, since the 2010s this caused major, constant traffic jams on both sides of the bridge, but especially on the Marinkova Bara's side.
 Along the Husova Street are shanties, some of which crumbled in time, several hurting passersby and damaging cars and buses on the street.
 This section of the neighborhood has been compared to favelas.
 For decades, no effort was made to fix the situation.
-Architect Zdravko Zdravković, who was a councillor in Voždovac's municipal assembly, wrote that when he asked one politician why is this problem not being solved, he got an answer: "a politician who would try to reconstuct Marinkova Bara, will be a dead politician".
+Architect Zdravko Zdravković, who was a councillor in Voždovac's municipal assembly, wrote that when he asked one politician why is this problem not being solved, he got an answer: "a politician who would try to reconstruct Marinkova Bara, will be a dead politician".